aslak3/cpu/README.md

 # 16 bit processor in VHDL

-This is a project for learning, which is very much useless except for anyone interested in how a trivial processor could be implemented.
+This is a project for learning, which is pretty much useless except for anyone interested in how a trivial processor could be implemented.
 That said, I think it's cool.

 This is also a work in progress.